Akerasoft/hello_world_nrom_383/README.md

 The correct segments and header file to make it all work.

 (C) Akerasoft 2023
-Open source - See LICENCE file.
+Open source - GPL 3.0 - See LICENCE file.